Regional Electoral Courts

+Regional Electoral Court (Tribunal Regional Eleitoral, TRE) is the judicial body that is in charge of elections at the state level in Brazil.
+There are 27 TREs, one for each Brazilian state, plus one for the Federal District.

 Responsibilities

-The functioning of the regional electoral courts is governed by the law 4.737 of 1965.
+The operation of the regional electoral courts is governed by law 4.737 of 1965.
 Each court consists of judges that are publicly elected or nominated by part of the judiciary, according to rules set independently by each regional court.